 Emotional regulation is another term for managing your emotions.
 It used to be part of the diagnostic criteria for ADHD but was dropped.
 This page explains why that was a mistake and why it’s important for ADHDers to understand.

-Rejection Sensitivity Dysphoria (RSD) is a term for extreme sensitivity to rejection or criticism – real or perceived.
-A lot of ADHDers have this experience as it’s related to emotional regulation (see above) and because ADHDers tend to experience a lot of rejection and criticism.
+Rejection sensitivity / Rejection Sensitive Dysphoria (RSD) is a term for extreme sensitivity to rejection or criticism – real or perceived.
+A lot of neurodivergent people have this experience as it’s related to emotional regulation (see above) and/or because we tend to experience a lot of criticism related to our neurodivergence.
 Some people, including me, aren’t keen on the term RSD itself, because the psychiatrist who coined it argues that it’s specific to ADHD and should be treated with a specific medication brand.
 You can be extremely sensitive to rejection for other reasons, and other treatments can help.
 However, the experience is very real.

 Nonverbal reasoning means being able to understand and analyse visual information, like patterns, images and diagrams, which tends to be hard for dyspraxics.
 If you’re professionally assessed for dyspraxia, your assessment might include nonverbal reasoning tests.